Dr. Buzby’s ToeGrips Review: Assisting in Special Needs Dogs

 About 3 years ago, a product buzzed in my head from Dexter‘s acupuncturist, Mary L. Cardeccia.
 We weren’t talking about Dexter’s needs, just about dog rehab in general.
 The product was Dr. Buzby’s ToeGrips for Dogs.
 Dr. Buzby’s ToeGrips are natural rubber rings that slide onto a dog’s weight-bearing toenails, adhere by friction, and give instant traction to senior, arthritic, and special needs dogs.
 They contact the floor at the GripZone™, where the non-slip material of the ToeGrip grips the floor in a way that the dog’s hard nail cannot.

 ToeGrips sounded like a very interesting product and concept, and they stayed in the back of my mind.
 Now, as I saw and worked with clients and their dogs, when slippery floors were involved, I often thought of ToeGrips and how they might help that dog.
-Then, about a year later, I heard about them again from Dexter’s veterinary food therapist, Dr. Judy Morgan.
-She, too, was a fan of ToeGrips and used them in her veterinary practice and with some of her own dogs.

 Finally, one night while I was teaching dog training classes at a local veterinary hospital, I saw a pair of ToeGrips in action with an old, senior dog.
 He was able to get up from lying on the linoleum floor with ease, and walked down the shiny floors without slipping and with what looked like a comfortable gait.
 From that point forward, I became a fan and started to recommend them to clients.